reajamoon/pb-bots/README.md

 ## Extending the Bot

-- Adds new commands by creating handler modules in `src/commands/`.
+- Add new commands by creating handler modules in `src/bots/sam/commands/`.
-- Adds new profile fields or rec features by updating models and utility logic.
+- Add new profile fields or rec features by updating models and utility logic.
 - Uses standardized custom ID formats for all buttons and navigation.
+- The queue system handles all fic metadata parsing.
+Don't bypass it.
 - Reference the docs for architecture, naming, and best practices.

 ## Security Best Practices